 A loss can only be taken into account under either the value donor rule or the loss donor rule but not both.
-Refer to subsection 707-327(6) of the Income Tax (Transitional Provisions) Act 1997.
+See subsection 707-327(6) of the Income Tax (Transitional Provisions) Act 1997.

-A choice to donate losses must be made by the head company by the later of either the day it lodges its income tax return for the first income year for which it uses transferred losses by the available fraction method or the end of 31 December 2004.
+A choice to donate losses must be made by the head company by the later of either the day it lodges its income tax return for the first income year for which it uses transferred losses by the available fraction method or the end of 31 December 2005.
 When applying Subdivisions 170-A or 170-B for the purposes of the value donor and loss donor rules, the income year is modified and certain conditions apply.
-Refer to section 707-328 of the Income Tax (Transitional Provisions) Act 1997.
+See section 707-328 of the Income Tax (Transitional Provisions) Act 1997.

-An example applying the value donor and loss donor concessions is included at the end of this part on page 23.
+An example applying the value donor and loss donor concessions is on page 23.

-Show at label G the amount of group tax losses utilised.
+Show at G the amount of group tax losses utilised.

 Group tax losses are those tax losses that have been generated by the consolidated group.
 Group tax losses are, effectively, utilised before transferred tax losses.
-Show transferred tax losses utilised at either label H or I, as appropriate.
+Show transferred tax losses utilised at either \blacksquare or \blacksquare , as appropriate.

 A transferred tax loss, in a particular loss bundle, may be used in accordance with the concessional method if the loss meets certain conditions and the head company has chosen to use the concessional method for all losses in the bundle that meet these conditions.
-The conditions are that
+The conditions are that the tax loss: